-- 1 This scale fee was initially set by PSAA in 2018. - 2 The additional audit cost in 2020/21 relates to additional testing of property valuations and enhanced pension liability procedures in response to increased regulatory expectations.
+- 1 This scale fee was initially set by PSAA in 2018. - 2 The additional audit cost relates to additional testing of property valuations and enhanced pension liability procedures in response to increased regulatory expectations.
 This work is required on an annual basis so an additional fee will be required until the scale fee reflects the audit time needed.
-This fee has not yet been invoiced for 2020/21.. - 3 There will be additional audit cost in 2020/21 relating to the additional work required to support the value for money reporting required by the new Code of Audit Practice.
-This work is yet to be completed for 2020/21.
-Once the work has been completed we will identify the actual fee rather than include an estimate.
+This recurring variation was agreed in the 2019/20 audit. - 3 There will be additional recurring audit cost in 2020/21 relating to the additional work required to support the value for money reporting required by the new Code of Audit Practice.
+In addition, there was additional work relating to changes to ISA540 in relation to estimates.